-In order to provide accurate current measurements, verify the routing between the current-sense resistor and the amplifier uses a Kelvin connection.
-Use the information provided in Figure 37 and the Connection to the Current-Sense Resistor section during device layout.
+To provide accurate current measurements, verify the routing between the current-sense resistor and the amplifier uses a Kelvin connection.
+Use the information provided in Figure 38 and the Connection to the Current-Sense Resistor section during device layout.

 10 Power Supply Recommendations